Iodine Stain Removal Tips And Techniques

-You may need iodine stain removal tips and techniques when you accidentally spill your iodine on your clothes, the chair or the carpet when applying it to a cut.
+You may need iodine stain removal tips and techniques when you accidentally spill this liquid on your clothes, the chair or the carpet when applying it to a cut.

 Below this article tells you how to remove stains caused by iodine from fabric, upholstery and carpeting.